Saturday, July 26, 2025

 The fighting game community has a bit of a competitive trope.
 Marvel vs. Capcom wasn't the only one that defines a genre because Smash was the first to craft a formula of gaming.
 The release of Smash Ultimate comes with other companies making their own crossover platform fighter that competes with Smash.
 I know that those of you who are jumping up to say "what about MultiVersus?"
 That can apply to that too.

 MultiVersus was a free-to-play platform fighter known for its Warner Bros. characters.
 During Open Beta, it was well received.
-After launch, it became a failure due to the lack of player satisfaction caused by developers not listening to the players' feedback and prioritizing monetization over everything else.
+After launch, it became a failure due to the lack of player satisfaction caused by developers not listening to the players' feedback and prioritizing monetization over everything else just by replacing Gold, a free to earn currency with multiple currencies that weren't earned through gameplay.
 That led to the premature shutdown of the game and will never rise again due to the closure of the studio and Warner Bros' shift to bringing their collaborations to Fortnite and other games.
 The failure of what could've been a phenomenal platform fighter indicates that it became a lesson learned by the gaming industry so that they can make their games enjoyable, and also an issue with modern gaming.

 When Marvel vs. Capcom 3 came out, they have been using the "Mahvel" and "It's Mahvel, Baybee" terms to commemorate of the franchise.
 Despite Marvel Tōkon: Fighting Souls being a tag team-based Marvel fighting game developed by Arc, the terms will still be used.
 ArcSys has been supporting Guilty Gear Strive for five seasons, which is why we hadn't heard from them about their new game for years.
 And we finally got word from them about their new fighting game, and that is Marvel Tōkon: Fighting Souls.